mehd-io/pypi-duck-flow/README.md

 ### Requirements

 - [GCP account](https://console.cloud.google.com/)
-- AWS S3 bucket (optional to push data to S3) and AWS credentials (at the default `~/.aws/credentials` path) that has write access to the bucket
+- OPTIONAL: AWS S3 bucket (optional to push data to S3) and AWS credentials (at the default `~/.aws/credentials` path) that has write access to the bucket
-- [MotherDuck account](https://app.motherduck.com/) (optional to push data to MotherDuck)
+- OPTIONAL: [MotherDuck account](https://app.motherduck.com/) (optional to push data to MotherDuck)

 ### Run
 Once you fill your `.env` file, do the following :